rfmae/romanfaeh.com/src/data/blog/2026/how-genai-systems-actually-work.md

   - rag
 ---

-**Why security reviews improve when they treat the model as part of a larger system**

 Most AI security reviews begin with the model.

 That is understandable.
 The model is the strange part, the probabilistic part, the part everyone points at and calls “AI”.
 It can hallucinate, follow instructions in surprising ways, and behave just inconsistently enough to make any security practitioner suspicious on sight.